The Best Of Puerto Rico in 4 Days Itinerary

 Both islands are known for having pristine beaches and great snorkeling.
-Both islands can be reached by ferry or commuter plane.
+You can reach these two islands by ferry or commuter plane.
 Additionally, you can take a tour of the Puerto Rico islands.

-It is best to go to La Placita on a Friday or Saturday night and basically La Placita is a farmers market during the day and closes down into a huge party at night.
+It is best to go to La Placita on a Friday or Saturday night!
+La Placita is a farmers market during the day and closes down into a huge party at night.

 There is tons of music, food, and clubs all outside.
 You will see tons of locals coming here to enjoy their weekend and let off some steam.
 The party really gets started at around 11:30 pm so get your sala shoes ready!